Mill Stream Juniors Recognized

 Natalie’s sister Caroline is equally ambitious and community service-minded.
 Caroline is working on an outreach program to raise awareness of the importance of childhood literacy.
 The project includes building and placing a Little Free Library TM at the Mill Stream Grange Hall.
 Her outreach includes designing a bookmark with statistics and facts about the importance of reading to children.
 These will be printed and shared locally through her Girl Scout Troop and Service Unit, in the pre-K classrooms at Mount Vernon and Cape Cod Hill elementary schools, and in Mill Stream’s Words for Thirds.

 She has already collected 203 books, a mix of board books, picture books, early chapter books, and middle-grade novels, all donated by the local community.
-If you’d like to support Caroline’s outreach program, contact her Mom,ย Kirstine Heck,ย or visit theย Vienna, Maine, Mill Stream Grange Facebook Group.
+If you’d like to support Caroline’s outreach program, contact her Mom, Kirstine Heck, or visit the Vienna, Maine, Mill Stream Grange Facebook Group.

 Both girls demonstrate the value and power that come from collaborating with like-minded organizations.
 Energy creates energy.
 We are grateful and proud of their efforts and accomplishments.

 A third Junior Granger, Sam Hanley, recently became an adult member and will surely continue to support his friends and the community.
-Earlier this summer, these Junior Grangers and another friend organized a Coastal Clean-Upย that brought people together to clean the banks of the Mill Stream, which gives the Grange its name.
+Earlier this summer, these Junior Grangers and another friend organized a Coastal Clean-Up that brought people together to clean the banks of the Mill Stream, which gives the Grange its name.
 They know how much fun Community Service can be!
 Maybe we should all find some kids to hang around with!

 Passion to Progress